OUR POLICIES

 The information we process about you includes information:

-When you use our website, our services or buy from us, [for example, when you create an account on our website,] we ask you to provide personal data.
-This can be categorised into the following groups:
+When you use our website, our services, or buy from us, we ask you to provide personal data.
+This can be categorized into the following groups:

-· records of communication between us including messages sent through our website, email messages and telephone conversations
+• Records of communication: including messages sent through our website, email messages, and telephone conversations

 In addition, we may also process:

 We confirm some of the information you provide to us directly using data from other sources.
-We also add to the information we hold about you, sometimes to remove the need for you to provide it to us and sometimes in order to be able to assess the quality of the services you offer.
+We also add to the information we hold about you, sometimes to remove the need for you to provide it to us and sometimes to assess the quality of the services you offer.

-The additional information we collect can be categorised as follows:
+The additional information we collect can be categorized as follows:

 By using our website and our services, we process:

-· technical information about the hardware and the software you use to access our website and use our services, including your Internet Protocol (IP) address, your browser type and version and your device’s operating system
+• Technical information about the hardware and software you use to access our website and use our services, including your Internet Protocol (IP) address, your browser type and version, and your device’s operating system

-· transaction information that includes the details of the products services you have bought from us and payments made to us for those services
+• Transaction information that includes the details of the products and services you have bought from us and payments made to us for those services

 We may aggregate anonymous information such as statistical or demographic data for any purpose.
 Anonymous information is that which does not identify you as an individual.
 Aggregated information may be derived from your personal data but is not considered as such in law because it does not reveal your identity.